pippinbarr/cart253-2019/modules/core-commenting/core-commenting.md

 - This is clearly not helpful because it doesn't tell us what the code _means_
 - That is the code for drawing the head, but you would never know that from these comments
+- Also these kinds of comments go _out of date_ very quickly as you change your code, they're too specific
 - So remember you're _explaining_, not just restating

 ---